 Tips on How to Create 3D NFT Art

-Whereas 2D NFT art creation is more straightforward, things with 3D get a bit more complex.
-And yet there are a few tricks you can take advantage of to simplify your life as an NFT artist.
+3D NFT art is a bit more complex than 2D.
+And yet, there are a few tricks you can take advantage of to simplify your life as an NFT artist.
 The question of how to create 3D NFT art can be answered with three options.

 The first option is to make 3D models on Maya, Blender, or other 3D visualization software from scratch.
 Render your result and upload it on any marketplace just like 2D art.
 To go with this option, you should probably have some hard skills related to 3D modeling and design.